 This information provides a comprehensive property view to prospective buyers.
 Essentially, you should paint a picture of your house from the ceiling to the floor and from one fence to another.

 The general house description section allows you to highlight the most appealing parts of the house.
 You should use attractive words but be honest without embellishing.
 The general description is basically what prospective buyers will read first.
 Therefore, make it the best marketing pitch.

-Flat fee MLS is a real estate industry practice where a seller enters a la carte service agreement with a broker that accepts a flat fee instead of a percentage of the total sale price for listing transaction side.
-With this practice, real estate brokerage firms unbundles their traditional services to lost properties in multiple listing service without requiring sellers to use their other services.
+Flat Fee MLS is a real estate industry practice where a seller enters a la carte service agreement with a broker that accepts a flat fee instead of a percentage of the total sale price for the listing transaction side.
+With this practice, real estate brokerage firms unbundled their traditional services to lost properties in multiple listing services without requiring sellers to use their other services.